andkon/excalibur/README.md

 Usage
 -----

-``excalibur`` consists of a single function*, but your magical and awesome package may consist of more.
-Here's where you briefly describe what each function does.* ``can_become_king`` accepts a single Django user, and returns a bool. *What's more, this method makes sense: it tells you what it'll return, and it tells you what it needs.
-It doesn't matter that ``excalibur`` is a sword.
-What the sword does matters far more.*
+``excalibur`` consists of a single function, but your magical and awesome package may consist of more.
+Here's where you briefly describe what each function does. ``can_become_king`` accepts a single Django user, and returns a bool.
+This method makes ``excalibur`` make sense, thanks to its name, its documentation, and the way it fits in with how Python and Django devs write code.

     excalibur = Excalibur()
     arthur = User.objects.get(first_name="Arthur")